-The bond between Krishna and Draupadi is a prime example that a boy and girl can love each other as friends and there’s nothing immoral about it.
+The bond between Krishna and Draupadi is a prime example that a boy and girl can love each other as friends, and there’s nothing immoral about it.

-Even though modern society looks down on it today, the Mahabharata teaches us with the stories of Satyavati and Parasara and Urvashi and Arjuna, that sexual love is not demeaning and as important as emotional love.
+Even though modern society looks down on it today, the Mahabharata teaches us with the stories of Satyavati and Parasara and Urvashi and Arjuna, that sexual love is not demeaning and as crucial as emotional love.

 Ganga and Shantanu and Pururava and Urvashi teach us that love comes with heartbreak.